• Skip to main content

 What if I do not agree with a child support assessment?

 If you do not agree with your child support assessment you have the right to object to the assessment, which is done by lodging a change of assessment form with the DHS.
+The DHS then conducts an internal review of the decision.

-An objection outlining the grounds of objection must be lodged within twenty-eight (28) days of the date of the original decision, unless an extension of time is granted.
+An objection outlining the grounds of objection must be lodged within twenty-eight (28) days of the date of the original decision unless an extension of time is granted.
 The other party is then given the opportunity to respond.

 The Registrar will consider any objection within sixty (60) days after the date the objection is lodged and either allow or disallow the objection in whole or in part.
 The Registrar will provide their decision in writing to the parties.